Homemade Fudge Brownies

 Let’s talk about the ingredients you’ll need for my favorite brownie recipe so you understand the science behind the whats and whys.

-Fudgy Brownie Recipe Ingredients
+Ingredients to Make The Best Fudgy Brownie Recipe

 SEMI-SWEET CHOCOLATE— we’ll get all of the chocolate flavor for these chewy brownies from melted chocolate.
 We’ll use semi-sweet (as opposed to unsweetened or dark chocolate or even milk chocolate) for its moisture content.
-Do not use unsweetened, dark, or milk chocolate in this brownie batter.
-I have tested this brownie recipe and believe me, it matters.
+Do not use unsweetened, dark, or milk chocolate in this batter.
+I have tested this recipe extensively and believe me, it matters.

 BROWN SUGAR— I love using brown sugar to sweeten baked goods, since it’s full of deep molasses flavor and extra moisture.
 Remember how I said the chocolate matters because of the moisture content?
 The sugar matters for the same reason.